 – The addithana “sittings of strong determination” are encouraged but not strictly enforced.
 You meditate for an hour without moving to make the sittings more effective.
 Like much of the course, how hard you push yourself and how much you get out of it really depends on your own determination.
 If you experience severe pain, moving is definitely allowed.
 Just don’t leave the hall until it’s over.

-- A bell sounds whenever you need to be someplace, so a watch really isn’t necessary.
-Still, it’s a useful way to keep track of time if you’re the time to zone out so much you miss the sounds of things.
+– A bell sounds whenever you need to be someplace, so a watch really isn’t necessary.
+Still, it’s a useful way to keep track of time if you’re the type to zone out so much you miss the sounds of things.
 Personally, I think not having a watch makes the days flow more smoothly.

 – You should bring everything you need, of course, but should you miss anything, most items are available at the center, including extra blankets, toiletries, alarm clocks and flashlights.